auth0/docs/articles/libraries/auth0-swift/index.md

 ### Passwordless

 ::: warning
 This feature is disabled by default for new tenants as of 8 June 2017.
-If you would like this feature enabled, please contact support to discuss your use case and prevent the possibility of introducing security vulnerabilities.
-Please see [Client Grant Types](/clients/client-grant-types) for more information.
+If you would like this feature enabled, please [contact support](${env.DOMAIN_URL_SUPPORT}) to discuss your use case and prevent the possibility of introducing security vulnerabilities.
+For more information, refer to [Client Grant Types](/clients/client-grant-types).
 :::

 Logging in with Passwordless is slightly different.
 Passwordless authentication can be done via email or via SMS, and either by sending the user a code, or sending them a link which contains a code.